Generated at: 2026-05-16 05:52:53

 Yamazaki

 In the Marketing Department, the time required for matching and consolidating customer data has been reduced to one-tenth of what it was before implementing uSonar.
-Previously, we checked for duplicate company data entirely manually using Excel functions.
-Since we started using uSonar, we simply upload our lists to PLANSonar, and the core organizational data, such as corporate registration numbers, is automatically assigned.
+Previously, we checked for duplicate company data entirely by hand using Excel functions.
+Since we started using uSonar, we simply upload our lists to PLANSonar, and the key organizational data, such as corporate registration numbers, is automatically assigned.

 Conceptual Diagram of PLANSonar Utilization at Concur Japan, Ltd.